Causally Steered Diffusion for Automated Video Counterfactual Generation: Methodology

-Suboptimal prompts can degrade video editing quality, making effective prompt refinement essential~\cite{hao2023optimizing,mo2024dynamic,manas2024improving,ji2024prompt,cheng2025vpo,gao2025devil,jeong2024groundavideo, liu2024video} .
-While manual prompt engineering~\cite{liu2022design} or simple paraphrasing can help~\cite{gao2021making,haviv2021bertese}, black-box prompt optimization approaches usually fine-tune an large language model (LLM) as a model-specific prompt interface for each T2I model~\cite{hao2023optimizing,mo2024dynamic,ji2024prompt,cheng2025vpo} whereas others explore the space of possible prompt paraphrases by iteratively updating in-context learning examples~\cite{manas2024improving}.
-To automate counterfactual generation for any text-guided video editing system, we employ TextGrad~\cite{textgrad5optimizing} which naturally allows prompt-level causal steering by optimizing counterfactual prompts according to an underlying causal graph.
+\textbf{VLM-based counterfactual loss for steering the video generation.} To enable the generation of OOD video counterfactuals, we integrate the causal counterfactual prompts into the video editing system and design a VLM-based loss to encourage the LDM backbone to generalize to unobserved contexts by causally optimizing these input prompts.
+Suboptimal prompts can degrade video editing quality, making effective prompt refinement crucial~\cite{hao2023optimizing,mo2024dynamic,manas2024improving,ji2024prompt,cheng2025vpo,gao2025devil,jeong2024groundavideo,liu2024video}.
+Manual prompt engineering~\cite{liu2022design} and simple paraphrasing~\cite{gao2021making,haviv2021bertese} offer partial solutions, while black-box optimization methods typically fine-tune a large language model (LLM) as a model-specific prompt interface~\cite{hao2023optimizing,mo2024dynamic,ji2024prompt,cheng2025vpo}.
+Others explore prompt paraphrases by iteratively updating in-context examples~\cite{manas2024improving}.
+To automate counterfactual generation for any text-guided video editing system, we employ TextGrad~\cite{textgrad5optimizing} which enables prompt-level causal steering by optimizing counterfactual prompts based on the underlying causal relationships and target interventions.
 TextGrad leverages LLMs to generate natural-language ``textual gradients'' used for iterative refinement of complex systems through textual feedback.
 Building on this, we design a counterfactual ``multimodal loss'' using a VLM to guide the video generation towards the target interventions.
-The proposed framework is illustrated in~\Cref{fig:figure_2}.
+The proposed CSVC framework is illustrated in Figure \ref{fig:figure_2}.

 Given a generated counterfactual video frame, the counterfactual prompt, and an evaluation instruction containing the target interventions, we implement our proposed ``multimodal loss'' using a VLM: